ThatOneSoftwareDev/ThatOneSoftwareDev/README.md

 Shatoria</a></h1>
 <h3 align="center">A passionate Software Engeneer from the USA</h3>

-<p align="center">I am a passionate Software Engineer and aspiring certified Cloud Practitioner with a deep-rooted desire to create software that makes a difference, particularly in helping people and animals in need.
+<p align="center">I am a passionate Software Engineer and certified Cloud Practitioner with a deep-rooted desire to create software that makes a difference, particularly in helping people and animals in need.
 With a keen eye for innovative solutions and a strong foundation in software development, I'm driven by a relentless commitment to learning, growth, and excellence in the ever-evolving tech landscape.
 Eager to contribute to forward-thinking projects and collaborate with dynamic teams, I'm excited to use my skills to push the boundaries of what's possible and make a positive impact in the world.I hope we will work well together!
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=100rabhcsmc&label=Profile%20views&color=0e75b6&style=flat" alt="100rabhcsmc" /> </p>